GitTrack/Documentation

 Bot not receiving webhooks

-• • Review GitHub webhook delivery logs
+• Review GitHub webhook delivery logs for failed attempts.

 Notifications not appearing in Discord